The Dummy (1917 film): Plot

-The Merediths (Edwin Stanley and Helen Greene), in reality much in love, have quarrelled and agreed to separate but cannot agree as to the disposition of their little daughter Beryl (Ethelmary Oakland).
+The Merediths, in reality much in love, have quarrelled and agreed to separate but cannot agree as to the disposition of their little daughter Beryl.
 All this is opportune for the plans of Spider, a notorious kidnapper and his gang, who plot to steal Beryl while her nurse flirts in the park with one of their pals.
 The scheme works out as they plan and the child is taken to a deserted gambling den.

-The father and mother, in desperation, each apply to Babbings (Frank Losee), a celebrated detective, although each accuses the other of haying kidnapped the child.
+The father and mother, in desperation, each apply to Babbings, a celebrated detective, although each accuses the other of haying kidnapped the child.
 Detective Babbings privately suspects Spider's gang, whom he knows to be in town, but intends to make sure, so he has Spider shadowed.
 His men discover that Spider is receiving telegrams in code.
 It is necessary to get this code, so Babbings and one of his trusted men go to the hotel where Spider is stopping.
-Here they are at a loss until Barney Cook (Jack Pickford), one-time messenger boy, comes whistling into their office to apply for a position with "regular detectives," and carries Babbings' bag to the hotel.
+Here they are at a loss until Barney Cook, one-time messenger boy, comes whistling into their office to apply for a position with "regular detectives," and carries Babbings' bag to the hotel.
 Babbings has noticed the boy's shrewdness and asks him what he can do.
 Barney replies that he can "hold his tongue and talk deaf and dumb."
 This appears to please Babbings, who hires the boy at once and starts him to work by telling him to get the code book from Spider's room.
 The lad, disguised as a bellhop, accomplishes this.